amadzai/alt-tree-ecommerce/README.md

 <img src="screenshots/signIn.png" alt="Sign In/Home Page of Alt-Tree">

-From the main page, you can also create new user accounts.
+From the index page, you can also create new user accounts.
 However, new accounts will default to regular user roles.
 To grant admin privileges to a new account, log in with the existing admin account and adjust user roles as needed.

 2. For users, after logging in, navigate to the Shop page to view the pre-populated Alt-Tree products: